CynthiyaJohn/secure-auth-snippets/README.md

 - Each file is **independent** and can be run on its own
 - Java and Python examples are intentionally minimal
 - Code is meant to be **read, executed, and explained**, not copied blindly
-- Ideal for quick revision before interviews or security reviews
+- Ideal for **quick revision**, interview prep, or security walkthroughs

 ---